stfc/aiida-mlip/docs/source/user_guide/training.rst

     save_cpu: True

 It is also possible to fine-tune models using the same type of `Calcjob`.
-In that case some additional parameters must be used:
+In that case some additional parameters must be used: foundation_model and fine_tune.

 .. code-block:: python